dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/identity-resolution.md

 - Applying the original values ensures that only property values that have actually changed are updated in the database.
 - One database round-trip is made.

-As with the examples in the previous section, the original values do not have to passed as a dictionary; an entity instance or DTO will also work.
+As with the examples in the previous section, the original values do not have to be passed as a dictionary; an entity instance or DTO will also work.

 > [!TIP]
 > While this approach has appealing characteristics, it does require sending the entity's original values to and from the web client.
 Carefully consider whether this extra complexity is worth the benefits; for many applications one of the simpler approaches is more pragmatic.